wpbindt/wpbindt.github.io/_posts/2024-01-21-red-code-blue-code-honesty.markdown

 **TL;DR:** `async/await`-style concurrency forces you to be explicit about which code does IO.
 That's a good thing.

 # Red code, blue code
-There is a [classic blog post][red-blue-original] written by Bob Nystrom where he goes into why he prefers Go's concurrency model over the `async/await` based ones found in for example Python and C#.
-It's an classic for a reason, and worth a read if you haven't yet.
-I'll summarize the main point of his argument here.
+There is a [classic blog post][red-blue-original] by Bob Nystrom where he explains why he prefers (for example) Go's concurrency model over the `async/await`-based ones found in for example Python and C#.
+It's a classic for a reason, and worth a read if you haven't yet.
+I'll summarize one part of his argument here.

 To illustrate why `async/await` is bad/annoying, he invents a convincing allegorical language.
 The language has so called "red functions" and "blue functions".
 These are just like regular functions, except they adhere to some rules, namely:
 - in defining a function, you must specify its color, like for example `red_def my_red_func(): ...` and `blue_def my_blue_func(): ...`